-Entrance into this sinkhole is located in beautiful tropical forest covering the Sierra Madre Oriental mountains.
-Sinkhole has been shaped by water in lower Cretaceous limestone.
+Entrance into this sinkhole is located in the beautiful tropical forest covering the Sierra Madre Oriental mountains.
+The sinkhole has been shaped by water in lower Cretaceous limestone.

-Entrance shaft is impressive hole, 70 by 45 m large.
-Maximum depth of this hole is 202 m, but ascent can be made at 143 m depth as well.
-It looks like incredible abyss amidst the lush wilderness of tropical forest.
-Walls of abyss are covered with thick blanket of lichen and moss.
-Sunlight reaches the bottom of the first chamber for few hours per day and here grow large ferns – up to 1.5 m tall.
-Air in the sinkhole is moist and chilly.
+Entrance shaft is an impressive hole, 70 by 45 m large.
+The maximum depth of this hole is 202 m, but ascent can be made at 143 m depth as well.
+It looks like an incredible abyss amidst the lush wilderness of the tropical forest.
+The walls of the abyss are covered with a thick blanket of lichen and moss.
+Sunlight reaches the bottom of the first chamber for a few hours per day and here grow large ferns – up to 1.5 m tall.
+The air in the sinkhole is moist and chilly.

 Length of the first chamber is approximately 224 m, width at the widest part – 159 m.

 Soon after the first abyss there comes next – it is 153 m deep.
-Entrance in this next part is 90 m tall and 80 m wide.
-Here the cave becomes even larger and this chamber belongs to largest cave chambers of the world.
+The entrance in this next part is 90 m tall and 80 m wide.
+Here the cave becomes even larger and this chamber belongs to the largest cave chambers in the world.
 It is 184 m long, 158 m wide and up to 290 m tall.